markcwm/openb3d.mod/README.md

 <img src="examples/media/openb3d_logo_512.png" align="left" />

-BlitzMax wrapper for Openb3d library version 1.1, an OpenGL 2.0-capable 3d engine based on Minib3d which is itself based on Blitz3D.
-As a result the documentation mainly uses the online Blitz3d manual and help can be found at the www.blitzmax.com boards.
+Openb3d library wrapper v1.12 for BlitzMax, an OpenGL 2.0+ 3d engine based on Minib3d which was based on Blitz3D.
+As a result the documentation partly uses the online Blitz3d manual.
+Help can be found at the SyntaxBomb <a href="http://www.syntaxbomb.com/index.php/board,20.0.html">MiniB3d board</a>.

-The wrapper is object-oriented and also has a procedural interface like Blitz3D, so syntax is not identical but the types are documented and are the same as in Minib3d.
-The Max2D module is used for 2d-in-3d rendering which replaces the core of the 2d language set in Blitz3d, other modules such as Brl.Math cover the rest.
-The coordinate system is flipped from the OpenGL orientation to be like Blitz3d so porting code will be easier.
-Image loading is done by the STB image library instead of Brl image loaders so Pixmaps are not used in textures.
-Also, Quaternions are used instead of Eulers which prevents gimbal lock.
+The wrapper is object-oriented but has a procedural interface like Blitz3D, syntax is not identical but the types are documented and are the same as Minib3d.
+Max2D is used for 2d-in-3d rendering which replaces the core of the 2d language in Blitz3d, other modules like Brl.Math cover most of the rest.
+The coordinate system is flipped from OpenGL orientation to be like Blitz3d so porting code is easier.
+Image loading is done internally by the STB image library instead of Brl image loaders so Pixmaps are not used in textures.
+Quaternions are used instead of Eulers which prevents gimbal lock.

-Several examples are included for testing and extra features include: particles, stencil tests for shadows and clipping, terrains, B3D and MD2 animation, shaders with post processing.
+Many examples are available for testing and extra features include: shaders, stencils for shadows and mirrors, terrains, MD2 animation, particles.

 Status
 ======

-After a year-long break from coding I have returned to work on this wrapper in my spare time.
-I left this project with a broken latest version which was due to a failed attempt to move to GLES.
-It has now been reverted to desktop/GL only and will probably stay that way since I am not familiar with GLES.
-I do intend for it to be compatible with BlitzMax NG, the current version it works with is 0.77.
-Updates should be small but fairly frequent.
+After a year off from coding I decided to return to work on this wrapper in my spare time.
+I left it in a sort-of broken state due to a failed attempt to move to GLES.
+It is now desktop/GL-only again but since Angros has a working GLES version I will attempt to add Android support using NG.
+It should work with the latest NG source and if not then try the latest release (currently v0.87).
+Updates should be fairly frequent.

 License
 =======